BerkeleyAutomation/FogROS2/README.md

 (*Note: the Dockerfile is cooked for x86_64.
 If you're using a workstation with an Arm-based architecture (e.g. an M1), run the container with the `docker run -it --platform linux/amd64 --rm --net=host --cap-add=NET_ADMIN fogros2`*.)

 ### Native
 Note: These commands must be run from the root of your ROS workspace.
+You can see this in our video tutorial [here.](https://www.youtube.com/embed/JlV4DhArb8Q?start=403)
 ```bash
 source /opt/ros/<your-ros2-distro>/setup.bash
 source install/setup.bash